 Additional canteens are on stand-by for immediate dispatch awaiting further requests from either the City Incident Command Center or suburban Emergency Management agencies.

-The Salvation Army will continue to distribute updates throughout the storm relief efforts as additional information becomes available.
-For up-to-date information, please contact Melanie Scofield, Director of Communications at 708-289-9047 (cell) or (773) 205-3254 (office).
+The Salvation Army will continue to distribute updates throughout the flood relief efforts as additional information becomes available.
+For up-to-date information, please contact Melanie Scofield, Director of Communications at 708-289-9047 (cell) or 773-205-3254 (office).

 How to Help